-In some cases the cats in our care are still getting used to human company and may need someone who will to be patient with them.
+In some cases, the cats in our care are still getting used to human company and may need someone who will be patient with them.
 Others may need to be kept indoors - this may mean that they'd be ideal for a family with no outside space.

 If you're looking to rehome a rescue cat find out how today.

 What happens next?

 Once you and your pet have found each other, we'll help you get ready to welcome them into your family.
 We'll arrange for one of our adoption staff or volunteers to call you.

 They'll discuss with you any specific needs that your pet has, and suggest any adjustments to your house, garden or lifestyle that may be needed to help you and your rescue pet settle into a safe, secure and happy life together.